knownsec/ZoomEye-python/README.rst

 ::

-   -num     set the number of displays/searches
-   -count   query the total amount of this dork in the ZoomEye database -facet   query the distribution of the full data of the dork -stat    the distribution of statistical data result sets
+   -num     set the number of displays/searches, support 'all' -count   query the total amount of this dork in the ZoomEye database -facet   query the distribution of the full data of the dork -stat    the distribution of statistical data result sets